1926 Miami hurricane

-The tropical cyclone is believed to have formed in the central Atlantic Ocean on September 11.
-Steadily strengthening as it tracked west-northwestward, the tropical storm reached hurricane intensity the next day.
-As a result of scattered observations at open sea, however, no ship encountered the storm until September 15, by which time the cyclone had reached major hurricane intensity north of the Virgin Islands.
+The hurricane is believed to have formed in the central Atlantic Ocean on September 11.
+Steadily strengthening as it tracked west-northwestward, the storm reached hurricane intensity the next day.
+As a result of scattered observations at open sea, however, no ship encountered the storm until September 15, by which time it had reached major hurricane intensity north of the Virgin Islands.
 Strengthening continued up until the following day, when the storm reached peak intensity with a strength equivalent to a Category 4 hurricane.
 This intensity was maintained as the storm tracked across the Turks and Caicos and the Bahamas to landfall near Miami on September 18.

-The cyclone caused immense destruction throughout the islands and across southern Florida.
+The hurricane caused immense destruction throughout the islands and across southern Florida.
 The storm destroyed hundreds of structures in its path over the islands, leaving thousands of residents homeless.
-At least 17 deaths occurred on the islands, though many others—some related only indirectly to the storm—were reported in the aftermath.
+At least seventeen deaths occurred on the islands, though many others—some related only indirectly to the storm—were reported in the aftermath.
 Upon striking South Florida, the cyclone generated hurricane-force winds over a broad swath of the region, causing widespread and severe structural damage from both wind and water.
 Most of the deaths occurred near Lake Okeechobee, when a large storm surge breached muck dikes and drowned hundreds of people.

 The hurricane quickly traversed the Florida peninsula before emerging into the Gulf of Mexico near Fort Myers.
-The storm flooded surrounding communities and barrier islands, while strong winds downed trees and disrupted electrical service.
+It flooded surrounding communities and barrier islands, while strong winds downed trees and disrupted electrical service.
 The storm later made two landfalls with weaker intensities on Alabama and Mississippi on September 20 and 21, respectively.
-The storm caused additional but less severe damage in those states, primarily from heavy rains and storm surge.
+It caused additional but less severe damage in those states, primarily from heavy rains and storm surge.
 Land interaction caused the cyclone to deteriorate and later dissipate on September 22.

 Meteorological history

 Due to the sparseness of available observations in the central Atlantic, the specific origins of the 1926 Miami hurricane remain unclear.
 Operationally, the United States Weather Bureau in Washington, D.C., did not begin issuing advisories on the cyclone until September 14.
-However, the tropical cyclone is first listed in HURDAT—the official Atlantic hurricane database—as having begun as a tropical storm with maximum sustained winds of 65 mi/h roughly 1100 mi east of the island of Martinique in the Lesser Antilles on September 11.
+However, the cyclone is first listed in HURDAT—the official Atlantic hurricane database—as having begun as a tropical storm with maximum sustained winds of 65 mi/h roughly 1100 mi east of the island of Martinique in the Lesser Antilles on September 11.
 Tracking west-northwestward, the storm gradually intensified and reached hurricane intensity on September 12 while still east of the Lesser Antilles.
 The observation of low barometric pressures and winds suggesting cyclonic rotation at Saint Kitts on the evening of September 14 was the first to suggest that a hurricane had developed.
 The following day, the steamship Matura encountered the strengthening tropical cyclone and documented a minimum pressure of 28.82 inHg.
 By 06:00 UTC on September 15, the storm had strengthened further to major hurricane intensity north of the Virgin Islands.